Joe Williams Live

 Joe Williams Live is a live album by Joe Williams featuring Cannonball Adderley's Septet recorded at Fantasy Studios' Studio "A" in front of a live audience and released on the Fantasy label.

 Reception

 The Allmusic review by Scott Yanow awarded the album 4 stars and states that "the singer easily steals the show on a searing version of 'Goin' to Chicago Blues,' and his own 'Who She Do,' and a few unusual songs, including Duke Ellington's 'Heritage.'"

+DownBeat assigned 5 stars.
+Ray Townley wrote, "I didn't know they made albums like this any more— if they ever did!
+Joe Williams Live evokes the gamut of great (male) jazz vocalists of the past and present".
+He finds Williams' performance of "Yesterday, Today and Tomorrow" to be "Brooding. poignant, with an aura of urban finality, Williams touches our deepest emotions".